 Jose Dávila (Guadalajara, MX, 1974)

-Dávila’s work has been exhibited internationally in institutions such as Yuz Museum, Shanghai, China; Franz Josefs Kai 3, Vienna, Austria; Sammlung Philara, Düsseldorf, Germany; SCAD Museum of Art, Savannah, US; Museum Voorlinden, Wassenaar, Netherlands; Museo Jumex, Mexico City, Mexico; among others.
-His work is included in numerous private and public collections such as Solomon R. Guggenheim Museum, New York, US; Centre Pompidou, Paris, France; Museo Nacional Centro de Arte Reina Sofía, Madrid, Spain; Thyssen-Bornemisza Art Contemporary, Vienna, Austria; Hamburger Kunsthalle, Hamburg, Germany; Inhotim Collection, Brumadinho, Brazil; Pérez Art Museum Miami, US; among others.
+Dávila’s work has been exhibited internationally in institutions such as the Yuz Museum, Shanghai, China; Museo Universitario del Chopo, Mexico City, MX; Franz Josefs Kai 3, Vienna, Austria; Sammlung Philara, Düsseldorf, Germany; SCAD Museum of Art, Savannah, USA; Museum Voorlinden, Wassenaar, The Netherlands; Museo Jumex, Mexico City, Mexico; among others.
+His work is included in various institutional and private collections including the Inhotim Collection, Brumadinho, Brazil; Pérez Art Museum Miami, USA; Center Pompidou, Paris, France; Reina Sofía National Art Center Museum, Madrid, Spain; Thyssen-Bornemisza Art Contemporary, Vienna, Austria; and the Hamburger Kunsthalle, Hamburg, Germany.

 Jose Dávila lives and works in Guadalajara, Mexico.